zetifinance/main-website-2023-fork/content/pages/our-tech.md

           of advantages including utilisation-based financing, financial and sustainability reporting, residual value and battery health monitoring, but to name a few.
-      - heading: Does the platform use AI?
-        rich_editor: Yes.
-Zeti Hub currently uses so-called 'narrow AI' by incorporating machine-led decision-making to automate the execution of contracts.
-As time progresses, Zeti Hub will leverage more and more 'strong' AI, enabling a more personalised customer experience using techniques like machine and deep learning.
 seo:
   ogimage: /img/nathan-queloz-rnzvujqbvsg-unsplash.jpg
 ---